 - You’re frequently responding to interruptions, “fire drills”, and/or “emergencies.”

 - You view taking care of yourself (e.g. eating, sleeping) as “a waste of time,” or procrastinate such self-care activities.

-I suggest you look at your schedule a month or so out, and implement these 5 rules as soon as requests for commitments during that month start coming in (from others and/or from you!):
+I suggest you look at your schedule a month or so out, and implement these 5 “rules” as soon as requests for commitments during that month start coming in (from others and/or from you!):

 - Slot tasks into an Urgent vs. Important Matrix.
 Schedule at least 1 hour / week on your calendar for Weekly Planning (download the Urgent vs. Important Matrix Worksheet).

-Here’s to breathing more easily. 😉
+Here’s to having more space. 😉

 Are you ready to get serious about sleep?

 If you’re sick of stressing & worrying about your sleep & the toll it’s taking on your productivity, relationships, & health, download my FREE video series: 3 MINDSET SHIFTS REQUIRED TO RECLAIM YOUR SLEEP when you click the button below.